jforbis/rougeSquadron/README.md

         * Merge census data with hospitalization data (also, look at cleaning api data) - Neal
         * Create visualizations showing impact (hospitalization) on ethnicities (white, african american, asian, hispanic, native american)  - Jay
         * Run correlation on each ethnicity and see which is more affected - Neal to do two of correlations and Jay to do 3

-        * Steven will join either John or Kayla when he is able to return.